linux-okernel/linux-okernel-components/test_mappings/smep/README.md

 An example of the output in normal mode is shown below:
 ```
+$ cat /proc/self/okernel
+0
+$ # We are not in okernel mode
 $ id
 uid=1000(nje) gid=1000(nje) groups=1000(nje),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),110(lxd),115(lpadmin),116(sambashare),129(docker)
 $ ./bypass $(sudo ./params.sh)